github/docs/content/billing/managing-your-license-for-github-enterprise/troubleshooting-license-usage-for-github-enterprise.md

 - `NameID`
 - `emails`

 If no email addresses found in these attributes match the primary email address on {% data variables.product.prodname_ghe_server %}, or if your enterprise doesn't use SAML SSO, we then check each of the user's verified email addresses on {% data variables.product.prodname_ghe_cloud %}.
-For more information about verification of email addresses on {% data variables.product.prodname_dotcom_the_website %}, see "[Verifying your email address](/enterprise-cloud@latest/get-started/signing-up-for-github/verifying-your-email-address){% ifversion not ghec %}" in the {% data variables.product.prodname_ghe_cloud %} documentation.{% else %}."{% endif %}
+For more information about verification of email addresses on {% data variables.product.prodname_dotcom_the_website %}, see "[AUTOTITLE](/enterprise-cloud@latest/get-started/signing-up-for-github/verifying-your-email-address){% ifversion not ghec %}" in the {% data variables.product.prodname_ghe_cloud %} documentation.{% else %}."{% endif %}

 ## Fields in the consumed license files